XI. Communications and Government Relations

 XI.A.
 Official Announcements

-BingUNews is an online news source published by the Office of Communications and Marketing.
+BingUNews is an online news source published by the Division of Communications and Marketing.
 It carries official announcements, news articles, news releases and other items of interest to the campus community.
-The Office of Communications and Marketing also distributes Dateline, a weekday electronic news service including calendar of events, to faculty and staff; B-line, a similar communication, is emailed to students weekdays during the academic year, when classes are in session.
+The Division of Communications and Marketing also distributes Dateline, a weekday electronic news service including calendar of events, to faculty and staff; B-line, a similar communication, is emailed to students on Tuesdays and Thursdays during the academic year, when classes are in session.
 B-Line is not distributed during summer or winter breaks.

 XI.B.
 Institutional Public Statements and News Releases